Prem-ium/Spotify-Wrapped-365/README.md

 - Google Sheets Compatiable.
 - Keep_Alive Flask Server

-### Issues
-- GitHub Actions Support (Currently Not Working-> ISSUE: Spotipy Access token is able to be refreshed, but cannot be updated to GitHub Secrets for next run)

 ## Environment Variables
 To run this project, you will need to add the following environment variables to your .env file (see .env.example for a reference):
 ##### Required .env: